eternalkeke/HATCH-Projects/README.md

 - Load and combine raw IMU data files
 - Filter and preprocess time-series data
 - Calculate basic gait parameters and compare against a reference system
+- Display a interactive scatter plot and Bland Altman plot on the trial data

 Designed for small-scale analysis and manual inspection of trials.
+Sample output [`images\Data_analysis_result.png`]

 ### 2. `gait_parameter_sweep.ipynb`